rtous/edcav/yourmachine.md

-# Recommendations if you want to do the DRCAV lab assignments on your own computer
+# Setup your computer for doing the DRCAV hands on and lab assignments

 DRCAV lab assignments are designed to work on Linux (Ubuntu).